 - Professor Michael Newman, Research Admissions Tutor

 - Dr. Edgar Schmitz, Research Examinations Tutor

 All members of Staff in the Department of Art are available to supervise PhD’s.
 Please see our Departmental Staff Page for more information about individual staff and their research interests.
 You may also seek second supervision in other Departments at Goldsmiths.

 Please note that you will be asked to indicate your preference for potential supervisors on your formal application; however, it is not expected that you will make contact with potential Supervisors in the early stages of your application process.
 (See ‘How to Apply’ below.)

 Members of Staff in the Art Department as well from other Departments at Goldsmiths are involved in many of the programme activities, including acting as Advisors for the Art Research Seminars.
 External guests are also invited to participate, including running the Skills Workshops.

 Throughout the course of your research, it may be possible to have ‘ad-hoc tutorials’ with members of Goldsmiths staff and external artists and academic in order to key into particular expertise and support your research.

 Skills & careers

-Our Art programmes aim to equip you with the necessary skills to develop independent thought and confidence in your practice.
+Our art programmes aim to equip you with the necessary skills to develop independent thought and confidence in your practice.
 In addition, these skills are of use in other career paths you may wish to follow.

-Our students have been successful in many fields including media, museums, galleries, education, the music business and academia.
+Our researchers have been successful in many fields including media, museums, galleries, education, the music business and academia.
 Many have continued to be successful, practising artists long after graduating, and have won major prizes and exhibited around the world.